rbeuque74/letsencrypt-ovh-hook/README.md

-# OVH hook for letsencrypt.sh ACME client
+# OVH hook for dehydrated ACME client

-This a hook for [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) (a [Let's Encrypt](https://letsencrypt.org/) ACME client) that allows you to use [OVH](https://www.ovh.com/) DNS records to respond to `dns-01` challenges.
+This a hook for [dehydrated](https://github.com/lukas2511/dehydrated) (a [Let's Encrypt](https://letsencrypt.org/) ACME client) that allows you to use [OVH](https://www.ovh.com/) DNS records to respond to `dns-01` challenges.
 Requires Python and your OVH API Credentials being set in the ovh.conf file.

 Let's Encrypt validation is usually done by file: you will have to add a specified file into a specific folder, or even you will have to start Let's Encrypt program instead of your web-server to serve the validation file.
 With DNS validation, you don't have to touch anything on your web-server, you just have to modify a record on your domain name DNS entries, and you're all set.